|

 We invite you to experience Ramah Darom for yourself.
 We are looking for motivated, energetic, positive, and hard-working individuals to fill our paid on-campus safety staff and volunteer security officer positions.
 Both positions have benefits including lodging, meals, staff programs, and more.

-Form will close Monday, March 1, 9:00 a.m.
+Residential Student Staff Leaders 2021-2022 Interest Form Form will close Monday, March 1, 9:00 a.m.
 ET

 The Offices of Residence Life and Sorority and Fraternity Life are excited to announce the start of our 2021-2022 selection process for residential student leaders.
 While we would typically kick off this process with the formal opening of applications, this year we are beginning with an interest form that we invite all interested candidates to complete.

 This form offers you the opportunity to indicate which positions you would be interested in applying for.
 Completing this form will ensure you receive the most up-to-date information about the next steps in the application and interview processes.
 The form closes on March 1 at 9:00 a.m.
-EST – complete it by clicking here
+EST – complete it by clicking here.

 Spring 2021 Virtual Queer Discussion Groups